yoasif/yoasif.github.io/_posts/2022-10-01-firefox-switch-a-guide-for-beginners.markdown

 Firefox is experiencing a resurgence since the news of Chromium based browsers [weakening ad blocking extensions](https://www.eff.org/deeplinks/2021/12/chrome-users-beware-manifest-v3-deceitful-and-threatening) has hit the public consciousness.

-You may be one of the people switching to Firefox, or may be looking to help a family member who is less interested in browsers than you are -- but you want to make sure that they are safe on the web, especially with the rise in [internet scams](https://us.norton.com/blog/emerging-threats/internet-scams). *Beginner* in this page refers to someone who is new to *Firefox* (at least within the last few years).
-Even if you are an expert, you may still learn something new about Firefox.
+You may be one of the people switching to Firefox, or may be looking to help a family member who is less interested in browsers than you are -- but you want to make sure that they are safe on the web, especially with the rise in [internet scams](https://us.norton.com/blog/emerging-threats/internet-scams). *Beginner* here refers to someone who is new to *Firefox* (at least within the last few years).
+Even if you are experienced with web browsers, you may still learn something new about Firefox.

 * * *